logiqai/docs/integrations/fluent-bit/README.md

 ## Fluent Bit configuration

 _HTTP_ output plugin allows flushing your records into an HTTP endpoint.
-The **HTTP** output plugin allows to provide interoperability between compatible systems, Logiq being one.
+The **HTTP** output plugin allows to provide interoperability between compatible systems, Apica Ascent being one.

 The below code block defines the minimal changes to be added to the fluent-bit configuration using the HTTP plugin to start sending log events to flash.The below config supports storage persistence.